simula/datasets.simula.no/README.md

 ## How to contribute

 Datasets are added via pull request.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for the full walkthrough — in short: fork the repo, add a `datasets/<slug>.md` file with the required frontmatter, drop a 16:9 thumbnail into `public/thumbnails/`, run `npm test`, and open a PR.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the full walkthrough.

 ## Contact
 If you have any questions or need assistance, please open an issue in the repository or contact steven@simula.no.